International

 Foreign Trade

+In 2023, China and Hong Kong retained their position as the largest buyers of Taiwan's goods, purchasing USD 152.25 billion worth, reflecting an 18.1% decrease from the previous year.
+According to the Ministry of Finance (MOF), exports to China and Hong Kong constituted 35.2% of Taiwan's total outbound sales in 2023, down from 38.8% in 2022, while the U.S. accounted for 17.6% and Europe for 9.8%.
 Since Taiwan's economy is highly export-oriented, it depends on a regime open to international trade and remains vulnerable to fluctuations in the global economy.
-Political tensions between separatist and reunificationists in Taiwan made reaching policy consensus difficult.
-The United States commercial battle against China has increased risk in Asian economies.
-Lack of international recognition from other countries also complicates Taiwan's international position.
+Political tensions between separatists and reunificationists in Taiwan made reaching policy consensus difficult.
+The United States' commercial battle against China has increased risk in Asian economies.
+The lack of international recognition from other countries also complicates Taiwan's international position.

 Source: World Trade Organisation (WTO) ; Latest available data